wechaty/docusaurus/jekyll/_posts/2021-10-20-wechaty-tutorials-final-blog.md

 ## Conclusion

-The current version of [Wechaty documentation](https://wechaty.js.org/) consists a lot of easy to follow tutorial for building Wechaty bots from scratch.
-User will find relevant links to all the resources required for building the bot by themselves and can also run some of bots directly on the documentation page inside the CodeSandboxes that we have included.
+The current version of [Wechaty documentation](https://wechaty.js.org/) consists of a lot of easy-to-follow tutorials for building Wechaty bots from scratch.
+Users will find relevant links to all the resources required for building the bot by themselves and can also run some of the bots directly on the documentation page inside the CodeSandboxes that we have included.

 Thanks to all the mentors ([Huan](https://github.com/huan) & [Rui](https://github.com/lijiarui)) and volunteers ([Rohitesh](https://github.com/Rohitesh-Kumar-Jain) & [Simin](https://github.com/proudofsimin)) for helping us during the documentation period and making our GSoD 2021 season successful.